Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

 Among the errors of \emph{comparing unrelated columns}, CHESS has $1-8\times$ more errors than other techniques.
 The reason is that CHESS mistakenly prunes out foreign key columns when constructing prompt, and thus the LLMs lack information to properly join tables.
 The CHESS authors have confirmed our reported bug and patched their implementation~\cite{chess_issue}.

-\subsubsection{Semantic errors.}
+\subsubsection{Semantic Errors.}

-Semantic errors account for 36.1\% and 17.7\% of the total errors observed in the \bird and \spider benchmark, respectively.
-These errors are caused by LLM's misinterpretation of the NL question and misunderstanding of the database schema.
-It indicates that existing ICL-based techniques fail to augment LLMs in mapping natural languages to concrete objects of a database.
+Semantic errors account for 36.1\% and 17.7\% of all errors in \bird and \spider benchmark, respectively.
+They are caused by misinterpretation of NL questions and database schema, indicating that existing ICL-based techniques fail to augment LLMs in mapping NL to concrete database objects.
+The impact of LLM capability is more obvious on the semantic errors.
+Replacing GPT-3.5 with the more powerful GPT-4o model, the studied techniques have 48.7-80.4\% less semantic errors.

 Around 40\% semantic errors are \emph{projection errors}.
-We observe that the generated SQL queries frequently use a wrong numerator or denominator in a division operation, especially for ratio calculations.
+The generated queries frequently use a wrong numerator or denominator in a division operation, especially for ratio calculations.
 Similar problems are also observed in other arithmetic-based logic.
-In addition, \emph{projection errors} are more common in \bird benchmark than \spider benchmark, as the latter requires simpler operations (\ie basic aggregate functions that do not require sub-queries).
 These demonstrate the limitations of existing LLMs in mathematical reasoning within the context of relational structures and query formulations.